7sa/crochet_basket-pattern_generator/README.md

 # crochet_basket-pattern_generator
-generates pattern for crochet basket
+Generates pattern for crochet basket

 Expanding on my [Crochet Circle Pattern Generator](), this program creates a pattern for a crochet basket.
 Options include having a folded or handled rim and having a sharp or rounded bottom.